beaconsproject/hydrology_explorer/docs/user_guide.md

 Select your area of interest (AOI) on which you want to evaluated the upstream and downstream area.
 The app offers two options:

 1. **Upload an AOI**  - Can be either a ShapeFile or a GeoPackage.
 In order to generate upstream and downstream area, the uploaded polygon must completely overlay the study area.
 Once uploaded, users can optionally edit the AOI boundary using the catchments layer.
+Add how the app assigns catchments to the AOI.
+If the user uploads an AOI can they modify the boundary by adding catchments?

 2. **Select a set of catchments on the map** - This option allows users to interactively select catchments by clicking directly on the map.
 All selected catchments are then combined to form a new area of interest (AOI) for analysis.